The Community of practice on Female Genital Mutilation

 The Charter of the CoP FGM members

 The Charter of the CoP FGM was written by a member committee and was finalized in 2019.
 It offers general orientations to the CoP FGM and ensures both the respect of common norms and the diversity of the members and their approaches.
-It recognizes FGM as a complex topic and the eradication of it needs the sharing of good practices and a constructive critical thinking.
+It recognizes FGM as a complex topic and that the eradication of it needs the sharing of good practices and constructive critical thinking.

 Every member must commit to respecting the Charter when participating in the CoP FGM.

-Our goal is the abandonment of female genital mutilation (FGM) and the promotion of the wellbeing and human rights of women and girls.
+Our goal is the abandonment of Female Genital Mutilation (FGM) and the promotion of the wellbeing and human rights of women and girls.

-This Community of practice enables professionals and activists to interact within the frame of mutual learning and to improve their actions of prevention, advocacy and care for concerned persons, as well as related policies.
+This community of practice enables professionals and activists to interact within the frame of mutual learning and to improve their actions of prevention, advocacy and care for concerned persons, as well as related policies.

 The CoP FGM is a heterogenous group.
 We encourage non-technical, accessible and simple communication, ensuring that all members can understand and participate.
 All subjects related to FGM can be debated in the CoP FGM.
 A discussion can be launched by any member or by the moderators.
 We encourage analytical and constructive analysis.
 The debate must remain focused on the theme and have as a main goal the collective learning of the group.

 Extracts of the CoP FGM Charter